 I read most of the Dune series in the 80s, then re-read the original book at some point, and then re-read the first six books again around 2014.

-The Duke is forced to take control of a planet called Dune as part of an elaborate plot to discredit and destroy his family.
+Paul's father is forced to take control of a planet called Dune as part of an elaborate plot to discredit and destroy his family.
 The desert planet is the only source in the universe for a plant called "the spice" which has magical abilities and is desired by basically everyone.
-So all of the Duke's enemies plot to kill him and take Dune.
-Paul is forced to flee into the desert, where he befriends the natives and learns their water-conserving ways.
+When the Emperor's forces storm the Duke's home, Paul is forced to flee into the desert, where he befriends the natives and learns their water-conserving ways.
 He takes a massive overdose of the spice and develops the mental powers that are supposed to only be available to members of the Bene Gesserit.
 He also learns how to control the giant worms that live in the desert, and eventually leads a force of desert dwellers on giant worms to capture the Emperor and take control of Dune.

 If all that doesn't sound too preposterous, in one of the sequels Paul's son figures out a way to merge with a sandworm to become a monstrous giant worm with a human face...and becomes the near-immortal emperor of the galaxy.

 This one has always been a head-scratcher for me.
-I find it hard to put into words, but the book just seems to me to spend most of its time trying to convince the reader of how mind-blowing it is and how super-awesome the characters are...but never delivers much in the way of a story that actually justifies any of it.
+I find it hard to put into words, but the book just seems to me to spend most of its time trying to convince the reader of how mind-blowing it is and how super-awesome the characters and concepts are...but never delivers much in the way of a story that actually justifies any of it.
 That said, I've been reading the analysis of some big fans of the series on the written sci-fi newsgroup, and they seem to find it every bit as deep as I find it ridiculous.
 They see warnings about how disruptive sudden, massive changes can be on a society.
 They see a tale of multiple generations being given the chance to save the future of mankind at horrible cost to themselves.
 They see the dangers of knowing everything about your ancestors, if you choose to listen to the most powerful and evil of those ancestors.
 And they see Herbert's message boil down to "beware of heroes".

 I really liked Zelazny's Amber series, so I've got high hopes for this one.
 On the other hand, I've read that the Amber stories were sort of "light fluff" that Zelazny only wrote because they sold well, and his other books are more "serious sci-fi".
 Guess I'll find out.
 At any rate the used book stores certainly attest to the popularity of the Amber series - used Amber books are everywhere, while Zelazny's other sci-fi writings are almost impossible to find.